shivamanibrt/shivamanibrt/README.md

 ### 🚀 Projects

 - <a href="https://www.nepalisamaj.com.au/" target="_blank">Nepali Samaj Australia</a>
-  A community-first platform for Nepali people living in Australia — featuring jobs, rooms, ads, events, and more to help everyone stay connected and informed.
+  A platform connecting Nepali communities in Australia with jobs, rooms, and services.

 - <a href="https://www.dmmate.com/" target="_blank">DmMate</a>
-  An AI-powered social media automation tool helping businesses and creators save time, increase engagement, and convert more leads through smart DM responses and lead detection.
+  A tool to automate social media DMs and help businesses engage with their audience.

 ### 🛠️ Tech Stack